AaronDenHond/challenge-workflow/readme.md

 2. Setting up the repo, boilerplate and Git rules on working together.
 3. Database connection.
-4. Authentication with a user entity first. make:user not make entity! make:user will import interface
+4. Authentication with a user entity first. make:user not make entity!
+5. Current "functionality" right now :
+- register form via /register route
+- login
+make:user will import interface

+6. Further refine UML and start making ticket entity.
+7. added properties in ticket entity, as well as necessary relations to the user.
+8. Made crud for the ticket entity, with the makerbundle make:crud command.
+   Had an error upon surfing to /ticket, index loaded fine, but had an error upon trying to make a new ticket : "Object User could not be converted to string."
+   Solution : __ToString() function in the User class.

+//guest : not-authenticated users, client, firstline, secondline, manager = 5 types of users. guest (non-auth user) can only see register form/homepage? guest no entity, we dont save em.
+Best to work with "to see this you need to be atleast client"

+// Use Security.yaml in config to check auth via role!